JaeYoonKim72/GMStool/README.md

    ### 4-4.
 Running screen

-   - The running screens of actual examples are shown in below.
+   - Examples of running screens for the marker selection and final modeling phases are shown in below.
-   - Due to the image size constraint, the plots below show only the beginning and end of the screens.
+   - Due to the image size constraint, the screens below show only the beginning and end of the running screens.

 ![피규3-1](https://user-images.githubusercontent.com/49300659/92703964-92f9bc80-f38d-11ea-9fe6-8d4dc0c75ad4.png)
 ![피규3-2](https://user-images.githubusercontent.com/49300659/92728192-4ae99280-f3ab-11ea-8818-a110b7d3e9d7.png)